CHAPTER 7 Sugar Poet Trade: Skull Branding, Smashing, and Teeth Gathering: Mozambique 20th February 2017

 Earth doll, it was Danger, she was in, Queen earthly in command here.
 The Poets needed the train here more than anywhere.
 They were keeping real, even though they knew Danger was danger, and had every reason to in the history repeats itself domain.
 Red and Andy had been to Nashville, and surely they were not bashful where color was kin not foe, living the dream like sister and bro.

-Red busted out laughing, and playing with his hair.
+Red busted out laughing, and played with his hair.

 A ruckus, a cat ran through the train, and a lady chased it.